rahmanghub/PhishPatrol/README.md

 ## License

-PhishPatrol is licensed under the MIT License.
+PhishPatrol is licensed under the GNU General Public License v3.0.
 See `LICENSE` for more information.